 Already in 2009, the German state Brandenburg started to publish all laws digitally and used – no surprise - PDF for that.
 It still is (at least) a nationwide pioneer.
-In this blog, I want to explain the requirements which are sometimes completely different from for e.g. publishing magazine articles online but also sometimes surprisingly close even to print publishing.
+In this blog, callas software wants to explain the requirements which are sometimes completely different from e.g. publishing magazine articles online, but sometimes also surprisingly close to print publishing.

 One can see a lot clearer in the rearview mirror.
 Having been in Prepress for 30 years and 17 at callas, here I will have a quick look to the rear - and to the front...

 With Enterprise Content Management (ECM) systems, companies can better distribute information, collaboratively edit documents, digitally archive or simply retrieve information faster.
 This is particularly successful if files are stored in a suitable format that reflects the typical requirements for processing documents.
 So, what is the first choice of document format here?

 For people with physical disabilities, such as severely impaired vision, reading on a computer with technical aids is much easier than reading on paper.
 It therefore makes sense to make technical documentation available electronically, and thus make it accessible to as many people as possible.
 Guess which is the preferred format for achieving this and how does it add value for everyone?

 What the flattened curbside or stepless access is for wheelchair users, the barrier-free PDF in accordance with the PDF/UA standard is for reading and editing documents and forms.
 Without limiting the diversity of PDF technology, it determines how unrestricted accessibility of content in PDF files is ensured.

 Numerous directives and laws state that employee records must be maintained for many years after an employee leaves the company.
 How can companies ensure that the documents are still accessible?
 Do companies want to keep this data online for 5 years?
 One possibility is to store the documents in PDF/A format, the ISO standard for long-term archiving.